tonytonyjan/rack_encrypted_cookie/README.md

 # Usage

-In your project, replace `Rack::Session::Cookie` with `Rack::Session::EncryptedCookie`, and it will just work, `Rack::Session::EncryptedCookie` is **FULLY COMPATIBLE** with `Rack::Session::Cookie` including options.
+In your project, replace `Rack::Session::Cookie` with `Rack::Session::EncryptedCookie`, and it will just work. `Rack::Session::EncryptedCookie` is **FULLY COMPATIBLE** with `Rack::Session::Cookie`, as well as its options.

 # Options